 I am so confused

-I think there are at least 300 questions inherent in the above letter.
-Primary would be, why can't men say what they feel?
-The next would be, what do I do with this mess?
+Why can't men say what they feel?
+What do I do with this mess?

-As I read the letter you wrote over a year ago, it seemed as though your were describing the feelings, thoughts, and actions that are commonly felt when people experience loss; such as, the loss of a relationship with another, the potential loss of a relationship with a partner, and the loss of self within a relationship.
+As I read the letter you wrote, it seemed as though your were describing the feelings, thoughts, and actions that are commonly felt when people experience loss; such as, the loss of a relationship with another, the potential loss of a relationship with a partner, and the loss of self within a relationship.

 As I listen to women speak of themselves as women, partners, and mothers, I wonder about the spoken and unspoken messages they received from their family of origin about the role of women.
 I ponder about who is expected to provide the various needs (emotional, environmental, financial, medical, etc.) associated with pregnancy and child rearing - is it her own family of origin, the father of the child, the community, and/or her own self?
 I ponder about how the religious and cultural beliefs a woman is born into shapes her values, beliefs, and principles?
 I question where women can find the space and time to openly speak about the conflict that arises when the different elements of their lives don't seem to blend into a congruent whole.

 These questions combined with how you defined your feelings of depression, blame, and guilt and labeled yourself as a "murderer", led me to think about the story of the man who in the process of buying a suit noticed the vest was a little uneven at the bottom.
 "Oh, don't worry." said the tailor, "Just hold the shorter end down with your left hand and no one will ever notice."